HondamunigePrasannaSilva/DLA/Lab1/readme.md

 In **red** residual CNN with residual, in **green** CNN without residual.

-# Explain the prediction of a CNN
+## Exercise 3: Explain the prediction of a CNN
 In this exercise will use [*Class Activation Maps*](http://cnnlocalization.csail.mit.edu/#:~:text=A%20class%20activation%20map%20for,decision%20made%20by%20the%20CNN.): to view where the network focus to classify.

 > B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba.
 Learning Deep Features for Discriminative Localization.
 CVPR'16 (arXiv:1512.04150, 2015).